aniketmaurya/stable_diffusion_inference/README.md

 # Easy Stable Diffusion

-Simple and easy stable diffusion inference with LightningModule.
+Simple and easy stable diffusion inference with LightningModule on GPU, CPU and MPS (Possibly all devices supported by [Lightning](lightning.ai)).

 **To install**